jgmcalpine/ArkSwap/README.md

 curl -X POST http://localhost:3001/faucet/maker
 ```

-## 🚀 Roadmap to Mainnet (Call for Contributors)
+## 🔬 Research Roadmap: Achieving Protocol Parity

-We have built the "Steel Thread"—a fully functional Swap and Refund flow on Regtest.
-To elevate ArkSwap from a Reference Architecture to a Production Application, we are seeking contributors for the following critical infrastructure pieces.
+We have built the "Steel Thread"—a functional Swap and Refund flow on Regtest.
+However, to make this a Complete Reference Implementation that accurately reflects the Ark Protocol specification, we are seeking contributors for the following architectural improvements.

-If you are interested in tackling one of these, please open an Issue to discuss the implementation plan.
+These tasks are designed to close the gap between our current simulation and the formal protocol guarantees.

-### 1. Persistence Layer (Priority: High)
+### 1. Covenant Enforcement (Connectors) [Priority: High]
-*   **The Task:** Wire up the scaffolded **PostgreSQL** database to the NestJS Backend (`apps/api` and `apps/asp`).
+*   **The Task:** Upgrade the ASP's ```TransferService``` to enforce graph topology.
-*   **The Goal:** Ensure all VTXO states, active Swaps, and Round data survive a Docker container restart.
-Currently, this data exists only in memory.
+*   **The Goal:** Currently, we only validate signatures.
+To achieve protocol parity, the ASP must cryptographically enforce that input VTXOs correspond to valid Connector outputs from previous Round Transactions.
+This prevents the ASP from equivocating or double-spending the liquidity pool.

-### 2. Atomic Lifting (Priority: High)
+### 2. Atomic Lifting (Trustless Onboarding) [Priority: High]
-*   **The Task:** Implement the "Trustless Entry" flow.
+*   **The Task:** Implement the "Trustless Entry" mechanism.
 *   **The Goal:** Replace the current API-triggered lift with a true Bitcoin L1 listener.
-The User should broadcast a pre-signed funding transaction to L1, and the ASP should detect this via a Chain Indexer to automatically mint the VTXO, removing the need to trust the ASP's API.
+The ASP should use a Chain Indexer to detect pre-signed funding transactions on the Regtest blockchain and automatically mint VTXOs.
+This removes the reliance on the mock ```/lift``` API endpoint.

-### 3. Secure Key Management
+### 3. Persistence Layer & State Recovery [Priority High]
-*   **The Task:** Integrate a browser extension wallet (e.g., Alby, Unisat) or Hardware Wallet support.
+*   **The Task:** Wire up the scaffolded PostgreSQL database to the NestJS Backend.
-*   **The Goal:** Remove `localStorage` key management entirely.
-The web app should request signatures (SIP-style) rather than holding private keys.
+*   **The Goal:** Ensure VTXO states and Round data persist across container restarts.
+More importantly, implement State Recovery logic where the Client can rebuild its VTXO set by scanning the Regtest blockchain for relevant Round TXIDs, rather than relying on ```localStorage```.

-### 4. The "Double" Unilateral Exit
+### 4. The "Double" Unilateral Exit (Ark exit) [Priority Medium]
 *   **The Task:** Implement the protocol-level exit strategy in the Client.
-*   **The Goal:** Allow users to construct and broadcast the L1 "Tree Unfolding" transactions if the ASP goes offline.
-This requires tracking the Merkle Path for every VTXO in the client state.
+*   **The Goal:** Allow users to construct and broadcast the L1 "Tree Unfolding" transactions (Pool -> Connector -> Branch -> Leaf) if the ASP goes offline.
+This is the ultimate test of non-custodial architecture.

-### 5. Covenant Enforcement
+### 5. Signing Abstraction (Secure Key Management) [Priority Medium]
-*   **The Task:** Upgrade the ASP's `TransferService` to enforce graph topology.
+*   **The Task:** Decouple key storage from the application logic.
-*   **The Goal:** Ensure input VTXOs technically correspond to valid Connector outputs from previous rounds, preventing the ASP from equivocating or double-spending the liquidity pool.
+*   **The Goal:** Refactor ```ArkClient``` to request signatures via an interface rather than accessing raw keys.
+This prepares the architecture for integration with Hardware Wallets or Browser Extensions, aligning with security best practices.

-### 6. External Wallet Integration (BIP-329 / WebLN Standard)
+### 6. Wallet Interoperability (BIP-329 / WebLN) [Priority Low]
-*   **The Task:** Decouple the "Wallet" from the "DApp."
+*   **The Task:** Implement standard provider interfaces.
-*   **The Goal:** Instead of managing VTXOs and keys internally, ArkSwap should connect to an external Ark Wallet (like **Arkade**) via a standard provider interface (e.g., `window.ark` or similar).
-This allows users to bring their own identity and liquidity to the application, rather than creating a new ephemeral wallet for every session.
+*   **The Goal:** Allow ArkSwap to connect to external Ark Wallets (like Arkade) running in the Regtest environment.
+This validates that our custom ASP implementation is compatible with the broader Ark ecosystem standards.

 ## 🤝 Contributing